 Light curves: we’re currently generating long-term light curves from the system.
 This is complex because of the sheer data volume involved — a typical query into our database for a target-star light curve and nearby companion stars can produce several gigabytes.

 The photometric performance is looking very good — the detrending algorithms (based on both Trend Filtering Analysis and SysREM) are performing very well, and we are routinely reaching scintillation-limited performance.
-Here are a couple of variable stars to show the current performance for “middling-bright” targets.
+Here are a couple of variable stars to show the current performance for typical “middling-bright” targets.

 Coadding: Because we’re observing the entire sky all the time, we automatically do long exposures of the entire sky each night.
 Our images are completely sky background limited, and so we can co-add to achieve depth without performance loss from readout noise.
 So far we’ve demonstrated that summing over an hour over our entire gigapixel images gives the expected depth improvement — here’s an example from one night.
 We’ve scaled the images to clearly show the full PSFs, background noise profiles, bad pixels etc.